lambdaclass/world-tree-automation/README.md

 - Change the Ethereum Mainnet HTTPS URL Endpoint
     - Change the Endpoint passed as an argument to binray inside the systemd service
         - File located at `ansible/playbooks/templates/world-tree.service.j2`

+- AWS Instance Type
+    - If desired, change the `instance_type` default value with your desired instance type.
+Edit the `variables.tf` file.

+-  AWS region
+    - You can also change the AWS Region where the EC2 servers are going to be created.

 ### Steps to start deployment